 One tag in particular, the Smart Position or Temperature Transmitting tag (SPOT), has the unique advantage of displaying a shark’s location each time the tag breaks the water’s surface for 90 seconds or more.
 SPOT tags are placed directly on the shark’s dorsal fin and transmit the approximate locations to satellites.
 The information is then plotted on tracking maps, where anyone can track sharks to see where they travel.

 The information gathered can be used by researchers to understand migration paths, locate possible birthing grounds and may help prevent negative shark encounters.

 The Atlantic White Shark Conservancy Sharktivity Map and App were developed in collaboration with the Massachusetts Division of Marine Fisheries, the Cape Cod National Seashore, and officials from Cape Cod and South Shore Towns.
-These tools provide information on White Shark sightings, detections, movements, and research to raise awareness and help people and White Sharks co-exist peacefully.
+These tools provide information on White Shark sightings, detection, movements, and research to raise awareness and help people and White Sharks co-exist peacefully.

 App on iTunes and Android